devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 ## Prepare to run oc commands

 You will be asked to run `oc` (the OpenShift commandline tool) commands a couple of times.
-This can be done:

-- By installing and running `oc` on your laptop
-- By SSH-ing into the bastion host, if running on a Red Hat RHPDS lab environment.
-From here you can just run `oc` without login etc.
-- By using the **OpenShift Web Terminal**.
+We will do this by using the **OpenShift Web Terminal**.
 This is the easiest way because you don't have to install `oc` or an SSH client.

 ### Install OpenShift Web Terminal